TheCellule/python-bleson/README.rst

 Bleson is a cross platform Python 3 module for using Bluetooth LE.

-Platforms supported are : Linux, macOS & Windows 10.

 Supported Bluetooth LE roles are: Observer, Advertiser, Peripheral and Central.

+The supported platforms are Linux, macOS and Windows 10.

+A compiler is not needed to install Bleson and for each platform only the standard built-in OS API's are used.

 Status
 ======

 Currently an Alpha release, all areas are WIP and subject to change.

-Only Observing and Scanning API's are currently implemented, not necessarily fully on each platform.
+Only the Observing and Scanning roles are currently implemented, not necessarily fully on each platform, in summary:

 Linux:      Observing and Advertising works, it is the most functional of all 3 platforms.